jackyzy823/rajiko/README.md

 What's new:
 -----------
++ version 0.2.4.1

+    upadte new radio-area map for FMFUKUI(FM福井)

 + version 0.2.4

     sync radiko android version code to 6.4.0

     resolve 5s problem in some mediaplayer.
 Now aac are concated without id3 metadata.